Shock Wave Lithotripsy (SWL) is a

 What to Expect From SWL

-Certain medications that must be discontinued, since they increase the risk of internal bleeding.
-The procedure requires general anesthesia and takes approximately 1 hour with subsequent post-operative recovery.
-You will go home the same day and return to the clinic six weeks later.
-Post operative pain is variable and oral medications will be given prior to discharge.
+Post-operative pain is variable and oral medications will be given before discharge.
 Some people don't experience any discomfort.
-Passage of sand-like particles is common as the minuscule stone fragments will pass over the 6 weeks of post-operative recovery.
-Typically, people can return to work in two days.
+Passage of sand-like particles is common as the minuscule stone fragments will pass over the six weeks of post-operative recovery.
+Typically, patients can return to work in two days.

 Shock Wave Lithotripsy Outcomes